Home · Blog · Compliance

-LOLER is made under the Health and Safety at Work Act 1974 (HSWA).
-That parent Act gives HSE inspectors wide enforcement powers and means that LOLER breaches are prosecuted as criminal offences — not civil matters.
+LOLER is made under the Health and Safety at Work Act 1974.
+That parent Act gives HSE inspectors wide enforcement powers.
+LOLER breaches are prosecuted as criminal offences.
+Not civil disputes.
+Not regulatory infractions.
+Criminal cases.

-Important: There is no upper limit on fines for health and safety offences in the magistrates' court since the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
-Crown Court fines follow the Sentencing Council's guidelines and can reach millions of pounds for larger organisations.
+Important: There is no upper limit on fines for health and safety offences since the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
+Crown Court fines follow the Sentencing Council guidelines and can reach millions of pounds for larger organisations.

 1. Improvement Notices

-An improvement notice requires you to correct a specific breach within a defined timeframe — typically 21 days.
-Failure to comply is itself a criminal offence, carrying a fine of up to £20,000 in the magistrates' court.
-Improvement notices are a matter of public record and can affect insurance premiums and business reputation.
+An improvement notice requires the duty holder to correct a specific breach within a defined timeframe, typically 21 days.
+Failure to comply is a further criminal offence.
+Improvement notices become public record and can affect insurance premiums and business reputation.

 2. Prohibition Notices

 A prohibition notice is more serious.
-It requires you to stop an activity immediately until the breach is remedied.
-For a business that relies on lifting operations, this means an immediate halt to work.
-Prohibition notices are issued when HSE believes there is a risk of serious personal injury — no warning period, issued on the spot.
-Failing to comply carries up to two years' imprisonment in the Crown Court.
+It requires the duty holder to stop an activity immediately until the breach is remedied.
+For any business relying on lifting operations, this means an immediate halt to work.
+HSE issues prohibition notices where there is a risk of serious personal injury.
+Failing to comply carries up to two years imprisonment in the Crown Court.

 3. Fee for Intervention (FFI)

-Under the FFI scheme, if an HSE inspector finds a material breach, the business is charged for the cost of that intervention — currently £163 per hour.
-This includes all investigation, correspondence, and compliance restoration time.
-An FFI invoice can run to thousands of pounds for a relatively minor breach.
+Under the FFI scheme, if an HSE inspector finds a material breach, the business is charged for the cost of that intervention, currently set at £163 per hour.
+This covers investigation, correspondence, and compliance restoration time.
+An FFI invoice can reach thousands of pounds for a relatively minor LOLER breach.

 4. Prosecution

-Where a breach is serious — particularly where it caused injury or death, or where earlier enforcement was ignored — HSE will prosecute.
+Where a breach is serious, particularly where it caused injury or death, or where earlier enforcement was ignored, HSE will prosecute.
 The sentencing guidelines categorise offences by culpability and harm.
-A large company convicted of a high-culpability, high-harm LOLER offence could face a fine of several million pounds.
-For smaller businesses, fines are calibrated to turnover.
+A large company with a high-culpability LOLER offence could face a fine of several million pounds.
+Smaller businesses are assessed against turnover.

 Magistrates' Court